rustsbi/rustsbi/README.md

 ## Minimum supported Rust version

-To compile RustSBI library, you need at least stable Rust version of `rustc 1.83.0`.
+To compile RustSBI library, you need at least nightly Rust version of `rustc 1.83.0 (90b35a623 2024-11-26)`.
+We are going to target stable Rustc once 2024 edition is landed (on 2025-02-20).

 ## Build this project